vinhvu200/MazeAI/README.md

 - Requires kivy 1.9.1
 - Requires python 2.7
 - This is a backward view implementation of Q(λ) using eligibility trace
-- Calculations are not done when the AI bumps into a wall because it adds a lot of eligibility trace to the square which gives it an exaggerated reward
 - Arrows are only shown on the right board if it there exists only one Q-value bigger than the rest
 - The move cost is 0.01